Virtual Card Payments are BAD for Dentists

-In many cases, a virtual card payment can be used like any credit card to make online purchases.
-This opens the possibility of employee theft; and virtual card fraud can go undetected for a long time
+In many cases, a Virtual Credit Card payment can be used like a regular credit card to make online purchases.
+This opens the door to the possibility of employee theft and because of reason #2, virtual credit card fraud can go undetected for a long time.

 Dentist’s should Opt-Out of Accepting Virtual Credit Card Payments

 Dentists can opt out of accepting virtual card payments.